 Atlanta GA, October 15-17

-The theme of the APF 2015 Annual Gathering will be the future of learning.
-The event will feature outstanding speakers, workshops, installations, and play.
-We will explore the major forces that are aligned to disrupt the world of formal and informal learning over the coming decade.
+The theme of the APF 2015 Annual Gathering was the future of learning.
+The event featured outstanding speakers, workshops, installations, and play.
+Participants explored major forces aligned to disrupt the world of formal and informal learning over the coming decade.

-Come join us as we deconstruct and remix these myriad challenges and opportunities and do what we do best: generate not just future scenarios but ground-breaking concepts that could change the world.
+For those who attended: thanks for coming and joining us as we deconstructed and remixed these myriad challenges and opportunities and did what we do best: generate not just future scenarios but ground-breaking concepts that could change the world.